top of page

 D- Zone (Delta's or D's)- The lowest non-penalized scoring zone on an IPSC/USPSA target, Surrounds the C-Zone.
 Worth one point for Minor Scoring and two points for Major Scoring.

-Index- The ability to pick up your firearm and point it at a spot with the sights aligned on said spot
+Index- The ability to pick up your firearm and point it at a spot with the sights aligned on said spot.

 Mike's (Misses)- You didn't hit shit and lost 10 points in the process.
 Don't Miss.

 No Shoot's (NS's)- Designated by the white area on a target.
 Are exactly what they sound like, do no shoot them.
-Worth -10 points and a Mike if you don't make it up.
+Worth -10 points and a Mike (another -10) if you don't make it up.

 Partial's (Hard Cover's)- Designated by black area on the target.
 Hit's into the Partial count as Mike's, but are not penalized.